 What’s better than a musical?
 Nothing, of course!

-There’s nothing we love more here at TenEighty HQ than a live show, featuring original plot-driven music and choreographed dance routines that have us longing to jump on stage and join in.
-You know who else knows this better than anyone else?
+There’s little we love more here at TenEighty HQ than a live show featuring original plot-driven music and choreographed dance routines that have us longing to jump on stage and join in.
+You know who’s with us?
 YouTubers!
-What you might not know is that many of our faves are total musical theatre nerds, and some have even performed on the big stage themselves!
+Many of our faves are total musical theatre nerds, and some have even performed on the big stage themselves!
 (So jelly.)

 Here are seven YouTubers who nerd out even more than we do over musical theatre – we guarantee you’ll be booking your ticket to a West End show immediately after reading this article.